Skip to content

 Wyoming

-To start your cleaning business in Wyoming, register with the Wyoming Secretary of State (SOS).
-You can register with the SOS.
-Then, register for sales and use tax with the Wyoming Department of Revenue.
+To get licensed in Wyoming, register with the Wyoming Secretary of State.
+Then register for sales and use tax with the Wyoming Department of Revenue.
 Check with your city or county government for any extra licensing requirements.

 Start your cleaning business career

-With the right licenses and insurance in place, you’ll be ready to launch your cleaning business and start building a career you can grow on your own terms.
+With the right licenses and insurance in place, you’ll be ready to start your cleaning business.
+Then you can start building a long-term career and grow your cleaning business over time.

 Frequently Asked Questions

-You might need one if you want to brand your cleaning service under a unique name or open a business bank account in that name.
-Requirements vary, so check with your local government to see if it’s necessary in your area. -
+You might need a DBA if you want to brand your cleaning service under a unique name or open a business bank account in that name.
+Requirements vary, so check with your local government to see if a DBA is necessary in your area—and what the filing process looks like.

-The cost of a business license can vary, usually ranging from $50 to a few hundred dollars in the U.S. Other costs to be aware of include fees for registering your business, getting necessary permits and licenses, and buying equipment and cleaning business supplies.
+The cost of a business license in the U.S. usually ranges from $50 to a few hundred dollars.
+Other costs to be aware of include fees for registering your business, getting necessary permits and licenses, and buying equipment and cleaning business supplies.

-Yes, having a registered, licensed, and insured business can boost your earning potential.
-The average cleaning business owner’s income is around $120,000 (USD) per year, and that number can grow as you take on more clients, larger projects, and scale your business.
+Yes, having a registered, licensed, and insured business can increase your earning potential.
+A cleaning business owner can make anywhere from $25,500 to $339,500 per year, depending on expenses like equipment, overhead, and labor.
+That number can grow even more as you get more clients and scale your business.

 READ MORE: How much can house cleaners earn in 2025?